This Step: Take Drivers Education

 B) Complete Drivers Education

-After completing the course, first-time drivers who are under age 18 are eligible to take an online driver license test to meet the state permit requirements.
+After completing the course, first-time drivers who are under 18 years old are eligible to take an online driver license test to meet the state permit requirements.
 American Safety Council is the only provider approved by the FL DHSMV to administer these online exams.
 For more, check out the next step on obtaining your first restricted driver's permit.